 What is file corruption?

-Computer data corruption refers to any errors that can occur in data in the process of being created, modified, stored, or transmitted from one point to another.
+Computer data corruption refers to any errors in data being created, modified, stored, or transmitted from one point to another.

 What happens when files are corrupted?